feeblejs/feeble/docs/Concepts.md

 First, we create a `model` using `feeble.model`, and giving it a namespace which is required for a model, and a initial state.

-Then, we define a `increament` action creator by calling `count.action`, and we can use `count.increament` to reference this action creator later.
+Then, we define a `increment` action creator by calling `count.action`, and we can use `count.increment` to reference this action creator later.

 Last, we create `reducer` by calling `count.reducer`, `counter.reducer` accept a function which takes a `on` param, you can use `on` to register actions to reducer.